ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{model}} describes how the API model of Transport Services differs from traditional socket-based APIs.
 Specifically, it offers asynchronous event-driven interaction, the use of messages for data transfer, and the flexibility to use different transport protocols and paths without requiring major changes to the application.

 - {{requirements}} explains the fundamental requirements for a Transport Services API.
-These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring too many changes by application developers.
+These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

 - {{concepts}} presents the Transport Services architecture diagram and defines the concepts that are used by both the API and implementation documents.
 The Preconnection allows applications to configure Connection Properties, and the Connection represents an object that can be used to send and receive Messages.